TeamDman/teamy-mft/README.md

 # Teamy MFT

-Command-line toolkit for upcoming MFT / storage utilities.
+Command-line toolkit for interacting with the NTFS Master File Table on Windows.

 ## Installation